clojure-expectations/lein-autoexpect/README.md

 Leiningen plug-in for automatically running [expectations](https://github.com/jaycfields/expectations) whenever your Clojure project's source changes.

+## Features

+- Allows you to have extremely fast feedback cycles by automatically loading changed code and running your expectations.
+- Supports growl notifications of test status. `lein autoexpect :growl`
+- Supports OS X notifications using `terminal-notifier`: `lein autoexpect :notify`.
+- Supports only notifying when test status changes by adding command line flag to either of the above commands. `lein autoexpect :notify :change-only`

 ## Usage

 Here is what using it looks like.